nothing17777/twitter_yugioh_bot/README.md

 2. Format the card data into a tweet.
 3.  **Post to Twitter** (Includes card stats and a link to the card image).

-*Note: Due to Twitter Free Tier limitations, this bot uses "Link Previews" to display images instead of native media uploads.*
+*Note: Due to Twitter Free Tier limitations, this bot does not support image uploads :( .*

 ---